Fun Wheels Pty Ltd

 It highlights that this lack of access to pools means fewer opportunities for children to learn to swim, pointing to excessive waiting lists for swimming lessons.

-It also notes that nation’s 2,103 public pools are buckling under too much pressure with far too few facilities in growing areas as well as reports that there have been 2400 reports of violence towards lifeguards.
+It also notes that nation’s 2,103 public pools are buckling under too much pressure with far too few facilities in growing areas as well as reports of growing levels of violence towards pool lifeguards.

 State of Australian Aquatic Facilities 2025